 Automation also improves efficiency as it saves users and security teams time authorizing process that could otherwise run without it.
 For example, if a known threat is detected, the software should automatically be able to block it without having to request permission from the user to do so.
 Instead of requesting permission each time, the software should generate email alerts and reports of blocked content for the user or security team to review.

 As cyberattacks become more advanced, so too must our lines of defense.
-Unfortunately, there isn’t one all-powerful solution that will defend a network against cybercrime; we have to implement multi-layer solutions that combine human and artificial intelligence at every level of the organization.
+Unfortunately, there isn’t one all-powerful solution that will defend a network against cybercrime; we have to implement multi-layered solutions that combine human and artificial intelligence at every level of the organization.
 This includes securing all endpoints, which allow hackers potential access to the whole network.
 Antivirus software usually makes minutes to deploy, and is relatively inexpensive when compared with the price of a data breach.
 If you’d like some advice on which solutions are best suited to your organization, take a look at our guide to the Top 10 Antivirus Software For Small Businesses.
 Don’t be one of the 23%.